lostvikx/offline-music/README.md

-# offline-music
+# Offline Music Downloader

-Download music from YouTube Music using a CSV file.
+A simple python script to download music from a .csv file.